Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Defeating Backdoor Detection

 \subsection{Understanding Backdoor Contamination}

-All known black-box backdoor attacks involve contaminating (poisoning) training data~\cite{chen2017targeted,gu2017badnets}.
-Prior research further shows that backdoors can be induced by a small number of mislabeled images (115 poisoning samples) submitted by a \textit{black-box} adversary who have no access to the target model at all~\cite{chen2017targeted}.
+\ignore{ Prior research shows that backdoors can be effectively induced by a small number of mislabeled images (115 poisoning samples) submitted by a \textit{black-box} adversary who has no access to the target model at all~\cite{chen2017targeted}.
 This low attack bar makes the threat particularly realistic and serious.
-Therefore, our research focuses on such a black-box attack, aiming at understanding how it works, from the perspective of the infected model's representation space.
+Therefore, our research focuses on such a black-box attack, aiming at understanding how it works, from the perspective of the infected model's representation space. }

 \textbf{Representation space analysis}.
-Demonstrated by their authors, most of current backdoors are global and thus \textit{source-agnostic}, a.k.a., a model with these backdoors will assign the target label to images carrying the trigger \textit{regardless which} category they came from.
-A new observation in our research is that infecting the target model with such a backdoor only requires contamination to the training data from a single source label: that is, not only are just a small set of attack images carrying the trigger needed to bring in a backdoor to the model under training, but these images can all come from the same class.
-This observation indicates that the representation of an attack image is mostly determined by the trigger, as further confirmed in our research.
+As shown in previous papers~\cite{chen2017targeted,shafahi2018poison}, most of current backdoors are global and thus \textit{source-agnostic}, i.e., the infected model assigns the target label to trigger-carrying images \textit{regardless} which category they come from.
+We observe that to effectively embed a source-agnostic backdoor into the target model requires to contaminate the training data by not only just a small collection of trigger-carrying (attack) images, but these images can all come from the same class.
+This observation implies that the representation of an attack image is mostly determined by the trigger, as further confirmed in our research.